 Review of action

 In accordance with regulation 6 of the Public Administration (Review of Actions) Regulations 2015, the Secretary to the Department has approved a process for a public service employee to seek a review of an action taken within the Department that relates to their employment.
-An employee may request a review of an action when he or she considers that action to be unfair or inconsistent with Department policies or relevant legislation.
+An employee may request a review of an action when they consider that action to be unfair or inconsistent with Department policies or relevant legislation.

 This process is set out in the Department's Review of Action Guide which is available under Policy and Guidelines below.